Semyon Kharlamov: Postwar

-After the end of the war he married fellow military pilot Nadezhda Popova, who he met during the war and had received the title Hero of the Soviet Union on the same day as him.
+After the end of the war he married fellow military pilot Nadezhda Popova, whom he met during the war and had received the title Hero of the Soviet Union on the same day as him.
 A regimental commander until 1950, he went on to attend the Air Force Academy in Monino, where he graduated in 1955.
 From then to 1957 he was an adviser to a fighter aviation division, and from then until 1959 he was a division commander.
 He then went on to attend the Militar Academy of General Staff, graduating in 1961.
 From 1961 to 1964 he served as deputy commander of combat training in the 24th Air Army, which he later became the deputy commander of after holding the same post in the 26th Air Army from 1964 to early 1967.
 From 1967 to 1971 he served as commander of the 36th Air Army, based in Hungary, and from May 1971 to May 1972 he served as an adviser to the Egyptian Air Force.
 He then returned to the Soviet Union, where he served as deputy chairman of the aviation committee and later the central committee of the DOSAAF before retiring from the military in 1988 with the rank of colonel-general.
 Living out the rest of his life in Moscow, he chaired the Federation of Aviation Sports of the USSR since 1987.
 He died on 5 May 1990 and was buried in the Novodevichy cemetery.